 CBD and THC have a similar molecular structure: Both contain 21 carbon atoms, 30 hydrogen atoms, and 2 oxygen atoms.
 However, there is a small difference in the way atoms are organized, which is the main reason behind the difference in their effects.

 Both CBD and THC gummies are chemically similar to our body’s natural endocannabinoids, which helps them interact with our cannabinoid receptors.
 Such interactions impact the emission of neurotransmitters in the brain.
 Neurotransmitters are those chemicals that relay the messages among cells and play a key role in immune function, pain, stress, and sleep responses.

 The Psychoactive Elements

 CBD and THC have different psychotropic effects as well.
 CBD doesn’t cause the user to feel “high” like THC does, but can still promote feelings of relaxation or calm.
 THC bonds with the cannabinoid 1 (CB1) receptors in our brain, causing a sense of euphoria.
 On the other hand, CBD binds weakly, if at all, to CB1 receptors which may interfere with the THC binding and reduce the psychotropic effects.

 Across the world, cannabis related laws and regulations are rapidly evolving.
 This is especially true in the United States.
 THC and marijuana are included in the list of controlled substances, so they’re banned under federal law.
 However, some states have changed cannabis-related laws and regulations to make the use of medical marijuana legal.
-In this case, marijuana would be prescribed by a licensed physician.
+In this case, marijuana could be prescribed by a licensed physician.

 Check out our vegan gummies!